pantelis/aiml-common/lectures/optimization/maximum-likelihood/_index.md

 Given that $\hat p_{data}$ is given in supervised learning, $H(\hat p_{data})$ is constant and therefore we can conclude that in this case, CE is equivalent to the KL i.e. **minimizing the KL divergence, is equivalent in minimizing cross-entropy (CE)**.
 Therefore the expression the only need to minimize which we will call the CE cost function (also known as log loss) is:

 $$ L(\mathbf w) = CE = - \mathbb{E_{\mathbf x \sim \hat p_{data}}}  \log p_{model}(\mathbf x, \mathbf w)$$

-It is now instructive to go over an example to understand that even the plain-old mean squared error (MSE), the objective that is common in the regression setting, falls under the same umbrella - its the cross entropy between $\hat p_{data}$ and a Gaussian model.
-See example in section 5.5.1.
+Cross entropy is a very generic objective (loss) function that is applicable to any _supervised learning_ problem that uses maximum likelihood to estimate a model.

 ## Learning conditional models - $\hat p_{model}(\mathbf y | \mathbf x; \mathbf w)$

-Cross entropy is in fact a very generic objective (loss) function that is applicable to any _supervised learning_ problem that uses maximum likelihood to estimate a model.
 The discussion in the marginal distribution  is equivalently applicable to the conditional distribution $p_{model}(\mathbf y | \mathbf x, \mathbf w)$ which governs supervised learning, $y$ being the symbol of the label / target variable.
 Therefore all machine learning software frameworks offer excellent APIs on CE calculation.

 $$ L(\mathbf w) = - \mathbb{E_{\mathbf x, \mathbf y \sim \hat p_{data}}}  \log p_{model}(\mathbf y | \mathbf x; \mathbf w)$$